DigitalState/Platform/README.md

     <img src="https://avatars3.githubusercontent.com/u/12055994?s=200&v=4">
 </a></p>

-The Platform repository provides a Docker container, with Ansible pre-installed, to help orchestrate instances of the DigitalState Application.
-It comes with a wide variety of **Ansible playbooks** to help the developer manage local and remote deployments; from sandbox to production.
+The Platform repository provides pre-configured Docker containers to help orchestrate instances of the DigitalState Application.
+It comes with **Ansible** pre-installed and a wide variety of **playbooks** to help the developer manage local and remote deployments; from sandbox to production.

 This is the central repository and starting point for developers.
+As a quick start guide, consult the [dev environment](/platform/documentation/environments/dev/index.md) documentation.

 > :warning: The __develop__ branch of Platform represents the latest development efforts and should be considered experimental.
 For a stable release, consult the [releases page](https://github.com/DigitalState/Platform/releases).